Female staffer beaten by inmate in Idaho Department of Correction prison south of Boise

 Six prisons make up the South Boise Prison Complex along Pleasant Valley Road in Kuna, south of the Boise Airport.

-On a day in late July, the front desk at one of them, the Idaho Maximum Security Institution wasn’t manned by a security guard.
-Instead, the it was occupied by a clinician who checked visitors in and out of the prison.
+On a day in late July, the front desk at one of them, the Idaho Maximum Security Institution, wasn’t manned by a security guard.
+Instead, it was occupied by a clinician who checked visitors in and out of the prison.

 Josh Tewalt, Idaho Department of Correction director, told the Statesman in an interview that the department is in an “all hands on deck” situation.